Everything You Need to Know about Customer Lifecycle

 Building customer loyalty has always been a challenge, but today, competition is more fierce, and customers are more demanding.
 However, having loyal customers and brand advocates should be the ultimate aim of businesses because those customers are the ones who create the greatest customer lifetime value.
 Loyal customers not only make purchases regularly and provide a steady income, but they also recommend your brand to others and help improve sales.

-The best practices include improving key customer satisfaction metrics, making use of the loyal customers’ valuable feedback, and providing them with special perks and offer to build a sustainably evolving relationship.
+The best practices include improving key customer satisfaction metrics, making use of the loyal customers’ valuable feedback, and providing them with special perks and offers to build a sustainably evolving relationship.

 How to Build an Effective Customer Lifecycle Strategy